-Termination of Employment:
+Termination of Employment

-- 1. Voluntary Termination: An employee resigning his/her position should provide the Arts Council with at least two weeks written notification indicating the effective date of resignation.
-In the case of retirement, it is recommended that an employee provide the Arts Council with a minimum of 30 days written notice. - 2.
-Return of Property: An employee leaving the Arts Council for any reason shall return all Arts Council owned property, keys and/or equipment in his/her possession. - 3.
+Voluntary Termination: An employee resigning his/hers/their position should provide the Arts Council with at least two weeks written notification indicating the effective date of resignation.
+In the case of retirement, it is recommended that an employee provide the Arts Council with a minimum of 30 days' written notice.

+Return of Property: An employee leaving the Arts Council for any reason shall return all Arts Council owned property, keys and/or equipment in his/hers/their possession.

 Exit Interview: Upon termination of any Arts Council employee, whether such termination was a decision of the employee, a final exit interview will be held with the Executive Director and/or the President.
-During the interview, the employee will have an opportunity to discuss any problems or suggestions he/she may have.
+During the interview, the employee will have an opportunity to discuss any problems or suggestions he/she/they may have.

-IV.
 DISCIPLINARY PROCEDURE